mjstrobl/FREDA/README.md

 FREDA can be used to manually annotate sentences quickly and accurately.
 A simple procedure for sentence acquisition from a partially annotated Wikipedia-based corpus is provided to be able to create datasets for new relations.

 Current database (`database/*.jsonl`) contains at least 500 annotated sentences for 19 relations.
-In addition, four more relations are added without any annotations so far.

 Each file contains data for a specific relation (see filename) and each line consists of: